 Please complete all three steps to complete your application to the online non-degree program in Veterinary Medical Sciences with a concentration in Shelter Medicine.
+Please note: you will only be able to take one course (three credits) as a non-degree student.

 Contact us with any questions!